 In Beijing, the Scholars visit sites such as the Great Wall, Tiananmen Square, and the Forbidden City, engage in daily lectures and group discussions with experts on sustainability, encounter artistic and cultural traditions of China, and study Mandarin Chinese.
 In Guizhou, living with local host families, Scholars visit environmental preserves and industrial sites, teach English to village children, and engage in anthropological field research.

-The Flinn Scholars summer seminar is now in its 17th year, with 2016 being the fourth year in China.
+The Flinn Scholars summer seminar is now in its 18th year, with 2017 being the fifth year in China.
 The previous seminars were held in Hungary and Romania, which in the late 1990s were still emerging as democratic countries.

 In addition to the China trip, Scholars individually choose at least one other travel experience during their undergraduate years.